Ep.43 Remote Monitoring post Covid-19 – Part 2

 In our diverse industry, ranging all the way from one-man bands to the large corporate servicing companies, Orkin, Anticimex, Rentokil for example, Daniel provocatively poses the question…. is there going to be the Tesla of pest control?
 Is the industry going to consist of only large corporations?

 Bobby feels that if their corporate goal is simply to become the biggest pest management company in the world this is fine.
-But only as long as you grow to become the biggest because you are the best and most progressive.
+But only so long as you grow to become the biggest because you are the best and most progressive.
 This is admirable.
 Otherwise, not.

 The future is Uber?

 If the goal is simply to get bigger, at any expense, meaning volume and turnover is number one, by using talented sales professionals, Bobby worries about the industry.
-How can you possibly do that without an abandonment of quality?
+How can you possibly do that without an abandonment of quality.
 If quality is sacrificed, it opens the door for the ‘Uber’ of pest control – where home owners will only call for service when they have a pest problem.
-Uber changed the world for cabs and if this happens in pest control it will be a game changer for the industry.
+Uber changed the world for taxis and if this happens in pest control it will be a game changer for the industry.

 “Whoever undertakes this Uber pest control, it will be that big.
 Whoever does this will be ahead of the rest in prevention, talents, training, inspections, being observational biologists and the like.
 They will carve out a niche.
 Smart digital technology enables this,” extols Bobby.